SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 2. The checks can be repeated and the results reproduced by anyone else, including the CI/CD pipeline, giving the checks themselves additional validity
 3. The changes are forever protected from regressions, because requiring all checks to pass before the changes can be merged in would prevent that
 4. Progress is locked to the rate it can sustainably be verified at

+Another justification for this is provided by the [Theory of Constraints](https://www.leanproduction.com/theory-of-constraints/#:~:text=Step%20Two%20%E2%80%93%20Exploit%20the%20Constraint).
+Once you find the constraint, make sure the work center before it is only sending known good parts.
+The reason for this is so that the constraint isn't wasting resources on something they might have to send back (which causes very significant disruptions).
+Some might say "but then why would we need testers?" which is a perfectly valid thing to ask.
+But I would point them to my [previous post]({% post_url 2020-08-26-what-would-qa-do-all-day %}).

 ### This isn't a silver bullet